105 Comments

 Restricted Items

-• Everything exceeding the amount or value of above items - declare upon arrival and pay duty
+• Items exceeding allowed quantities or values - declare upon arrival and pay duty

-• Everything not intended for personal use - declare upon arrival and pay duty
+• Items not intended for personal use - declare upon arrival and pay duty

-• Pets except for 1 dog or 1 cat (see above under Pets), other animals and animals that are under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) - get in contact with the nearest Peruvian consulate and / or Senasa
+• Pets other than one dog or one cat, other animals and animals listed under CITES - get in contact with the nearest Peruvian consulate and/or Senasa

-• Cultural items such as art objects and archaeological artefacts - get in contact with the nearest Peruvian consulate and / or the Ministry of Culture
+• Cultural objects and archaeological artifacts - get in contact with the nearest Peruvian consulate and/or the Ministry of Culture

 • Drones

-• Failing to declare your drone might cause a hefty fine when caught.
+• Failing to declare your drone may resulte in a hefty fine.

-• With this payment, travelers get a temporary operations license and can use the drone during their stay in the country.
+• Travelers get a temporary operations license and can use the drone during their stay in the country for recreational purposes.

-• If the drone is commercially used, a special permit issued by MTC’s Directorate for Civil Aviation (DGCA) is needed.
+• Commercially used drones require a special permit issued by MTC’s Directorate for Civil Aviation (DGCA).

 • Be aware that flying drones over or near archaeological sites (except you apply for another special permit at the Ministry of Culture or on site), military bases and airports (maintain at least 4 km distance) is prohibited.